 Before treatment with this medication, your doctor will test you for tuberculosis (TB).
 Your doctor should also monitor you for symptoms of TB during and after treatment with this drug.
 If needed, treatment for TB or other infections should be given before using this medication.

 This medication is given by injection under your skin as directed by your doctor.
-Two separate injections are needed for each dose.
 After the first dose, another dose is usually given 4 weeks later, followed by doses every 12 weeks.
 The injection is given in the upper arms, thighs, or abdomen (at least 2 inches from your belly button).
 Follow your doctor's instructions carefully.

 If you are using this medication at home, learn all preparation and usage instructions from your health care professional and the product instructions.
 Wash your hands before using this medication.
-Remove the medication from the refrigerator 15 to 30 minutes before you inject it to allow it to reach room temperature.
+Remove the syringe from the refrigerator 15 to 30 minutes before you inject it to allow it to reach room temperature.
+If using the pen, remove the medication from the refrigerator 30 to 90 minutes before you inject it.
 Keep the medication in the carton until ready to use.
 Do not shake the medication.
-The medication should be clear or slightly yellow and may contain a few clear or white particles.
+The medication should be clear or yellow and may contain a few clear or white particles.
 Before using, check this product visually for cloudiness, large particles, or discoloration.
 If you see any of these things, do not use the liquid.
 Before injecting each dose, clean the injection site with rubbing alcohol.
 Change the injection site each time to lessen injury under the skin.
 Do not inject the drug into areas of the skin with scars or stretch marks or into skin that is irritated, sore, bruised, red, hardened, or affected by psoriasis.
 To lessen bruising, do not rub the injection site after a shot.
 Learn how to store and discard medical supplies safely.
 Do not reuse syringes.

 Use this medication regularly to get the most benefit from it.
 It may help to mark your calendar with a reminder.